Best Coffee Grinder UK 2026: From Budget to Premium

 What's the difference between flat and conical burrs?

 Conical burrs are quieter, run cooler, and produce a more textured, full-bodied shot.
 Flat burrs grind more uniformly and produce cleaner, more defined flavour separation.
-At home grinder prices (under £300), conical tends to outperform.
-Above £300, flat burrs start pulling ahead.
+At budget-to-mid home grinder prices, conical tends to outperform.
+Once you reach enthusiast prices, flat burrs start pulling ahead.
 Both produce excellent coffee - it's a preference, not a quality hierarchy.

 ---